edong186/ml/ml101/lab2/Readme.md

 ## Decision Tree
 # Step 1.
 Preparing a Project

-Please use a default project for this lab:
+Use the Default Project for this lab:

 1. From DSX, select DSX data science context (the button to click on is highlighted with the red rectangle): ![](https://github.com/ibmdataworks/datafirst/blob/master/datascientist/machinelearning/doc/media/DSX-domain-button-highlighted.png)